ES-Merging: Biological MLLM Merging via Embedding Space Signals: Qualitative Analysis

 \subsection{Molecule-Protein Interaction Prediction}

-Table~\ref{tab:case_study_mpi} presents a generated response on the molecule-protein interaction prediction task from the Human dataset, where the molecule is thymine and the target protein is thymidine phosphorylase.
-Although both ES-Merging and the task-specific finetuning model correctly predict the label, the two responses differ substantially in quality.
-ES-Merging correctly identifies thymine as a pyrimidine base found in DNA and a heterocyclic aromatic compound, then progressively reasons through its biological context, such as base pairing with adenine and its role in DNA synthesis, to conclude that thymine is likely to interact with the protein as a substrate for enzymes involved in thymidine metabolism.
-This can be interpreted as evidence that the chemical structure-level knowledge acquired from the molecule expert model and the biological function-level knowledge acquired from the protein expert model are organically integrated within a single model through embedding space signal-based merging.
-In contrast, the task-specific finetuned model outputs only the label ``Interacts'' without any biological rationale.
+Table~\ref{tab:case_study_mpi} presents a generated response on the molecule-protein interaction prediction task from the BioSNAP dataset, where the molecule is paramethasone and the target protein is the glucocorticoid receptor.
+Although both ES-Merging and the task-specific fine-tuning model correctly predict the label, the two responses differ substantially in quality.
+ES-Merging correctly identifies the target as the glucocorticoid receptor, a nuclear receptor that regulates gene expression in response to glucocorticoids, and recognizes the molecule as a fluorinated steroid with glucocorticoid properties.
+Based on these complementary observations, it reasons that the molecule is likely to interact with the glucocorticoid receptor, which is consistent with paramethasone being annotated as a glucocorticoid receptor agonist targeting NR3C1.
+This reasoning process suggests that ES-Merging successfully integrates chemical structure-level knowledge acquired from the molecule expert model with biological function-level knowledge acquired from the protein expert model through embedding-space-signal-based merging.
+In contrast, the task-specific fine-tuned model outputs only the label ``Interacts'' without providing any biological or chemical rationale.
 Because it was trained on instruction data containing labels only, its predictions are less interpretable, whereas ES-Merging integrates modality-expert knowledge to produce interpretable reasoning even for unseen cross-modal tasks.